TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

  **Back to top** Notification of Changes

-This privacy statement was last updated on January 2, 2014.
+This privacy statement was last updated on July 23, 2015.
 We may update this privacy policy to reflect changes to our information practices.
 A notice will be posted on our Web site home page for 30 days prior to the change becoming effective whenever this privacy statement is changed in a material way.
 We encourage you to periodically review this page for the latest information on our privacy practices.

  **Back to top** Privacy Questions and Access